Srijana1425/HR_Database_project4/README.md

 - **Understanding HR data requirements**
 - **Normalizing and importing the HR dataset into a relational database set to the 3rd Normal Form (3NF)**
-- **Creating entity relationship diagrams (ERDs) using Lucidchart** -Conceptual ERD
+- **Creating entity relationship diagrams (ERDs) using Lucidchart**
+   - Conceptual ERD
-   -Logical ERD
+   - Logical ERD
-   -Physical ERD
+   - Physical ERD
 - **Validating and testing the final database design**

 ## 🗃️ Dataset Description
-- The dataset consists of 206 records with eleven columns, including
+The dataset consists of 206 records with eleven columns, including
  - employee names
  - job titles
  - departments